 • LMFT: Licensed Marriage and Family Therapist

-• LMFT’s use a systemic (relating to the entire body/mind/soul) approach to address mental health issues, focusing on the connections between relationships and their effects on overall wellbeing.
+• LMFT’s use a systemic (relating to the entire body/mind/soul and they look at how the various relationships you’re in have an impact on you, such as family of origin) approach to address mental health issues, focusing on the connections between relationships and their effects on overall wellbeing.
 You don’t have to have a spouse or partner to see one.

 • LCSW: Licensed Clinical Social Worker